-Editors plan, commission, evaluate, select, edit and organise material for publication in books, magazines, newspapers, videos or online, and oversee its production.
+Editors plan, commission, evaluate, select, edit and organise material for publication online or in books, magazines, and newspapers.
 They may also manage editorial staff.

 Editorial assistants usually earn